| The original blacksmith shop was reported to be the first business in New Plymouth, owned and

 advertised his blacksmith shop and that he was the "maker and inventor of the Famous Remarker" which met

+with ready acceptance and was used in all this area.
 Tuttle Blacksmith shop carries the name of Ray Tuttle who came with his family in 1893 from

 Dunshore, Pennsylvania.
 His first job away from home was working for Harry and Walter Pence where he was